-The Cleveland Clinic was faxed my records (medical…not Moody Blues…records), and they called back to say I was not a candidate for the mitral valve procedure they do there.
-Plus, they said I would probably be dead by the time we flew over Denver (not exactly their words).
+The Cleveland Clinic was faxed my records (medical … not Moody Blues … records), and they called back to say I was not a candidate for the mitral-valve procedure they do there.
+Plus, they said I would probably be dead by the time we flew over Denver (not their exact words).

 When she heard Cleveland was out of the equation, Mary started to cry.
 Tracy went over to comfort her (as Mary had done for her so many times) and said something like, “Don’t worry, we’ll find a doctor to do the operation.
 It will be ok.”